Pu’er Ripened Tea Infusion Times

 How Many Times Is Best to Infuse Pu'er Ripened Tea?

-Pu'er tea is more durable than most other types of tea and can typically be continuously infused over 10 times until the infusion becomes very light.
+Pu'er tea is more durable than most other types of tea and can typically be continuously infused over 10 times until the becomes very light.
 Pu'er tea is usually brewed with boiling water at 95-100°C. High temperatures help release the aroma and facilitate the quick extraction of the tea's flavors.
 When boiling pure or mountain spring water, avoid excessive boiling to prevent a lack of oxygen in the water, which could affect the tea's activity.

 To ensure a purer aroma, a preliminary rinse, known as “water washing the face,” may be necessary where the first infusion of boiling water is immediately poured out.
 Before the formal brewing of Pu'er tea, a warming process is generally required, which can be done 1-2 times.
 This not only removes any impurities from the Pu'er tea and cleans the leaves but also serves to awaken the tea.
 However, the rinse must be quick to avoid affecting the taste of the tea broth.
-The second infusion is the first to be consumed, with a time of 10-20 seconds.
+The second infusion is the first to be consumed, with a steeping time of 10-20 seconds.
 The third infusion should be longer than the second, around 30-40 seconds.
 Starting from the fourth infusion, we need to carefully observe the color of the broth to gauge the amount of dissolved substances and control the steeping time.
 The more times the tea is infused, the lighter the concentration of the tea, thus allowing for longer steeping times for subsequent infusions.

 Pu'er Ripened Tea Infusion Times-2